rpranav955/Practice-Programs/README.md

-_**Practice Programs** contains a collection of Programs that I have worked on to enhance my programming skills._
+_**Practise Programs** contains a collection of Programs that I have worked on to enhance my programming skills._